dart-lang/language/working/2364 - primary constructors/feature-specification.md

   removed from the parameter in _L2_, and it is added to the instance variable declaration named `p`.

+If there are any assertions following the formal parameter list _L_ then _k_ has an initializer list with the same assertions in the same order.
+The expressions in the assertions are subject to a transformation similar to the one which is used with default values, such that the meaning of the expression is the same when it occurs in the class header and when it occurs in the initializer list of _k_.

 Finally, _k_ is added to _D2_, and _D_ is replaced by _D2_.

 ### Discussion